nteraction must emit a structured event containing:

 - Fix: Enforce strict

-max_tokenslimits.
+max_tokens limits.
 Monitor for anomalous output lengths per request.
 Implement circuit breakers for cost-per-minute spikes.

 3. Race Conditions in Quota Deduction